 Last year ?? businesses exported ?620bn of goods and services ?
 30% of GDP.?
 Dr Liam Fox MP (@LiamFox) August 21, 2018

 Our new export strategy will help to increase that to 35% of GDP.

 Here?s how we can help ? https://t.co/LSt84QNlPy #ExportStrategy #ExportingIsGREAT pic.twitter.com/5CDRbDU7mq

-Cherry added: “If the government doesn?t act quickly and introduce financial incentives there is a risk the current uncertainty will have a serious and detrimental impact on the growth of small businesses.”
+“The clock is ticking.”Cherry added: “If the government doesn?t act quickly and introduce financial incentives there is a risk the current uncertainty will have a serious and detrimental impact on the growth of small businesses.”
 Most read this week:

 - UK?s most popular logos revealed: Which brands stood the test of time?

 - How a UK micro business sued Nike for trademark infringement and won

 “UK brands are held in high esteem”While the FSB challenged Fox’s ambition, auction platform eBay praised the exporting strategy.
 Responding to Fox’s speech, Rob Hattrell, eBay UK vice president, said there was ?huge demand? for British-designed and British-manufactured products. ?93% of the 200,000 British firms who operate on eBay.co.uk exported to five or more countries last year, many of them outside the EU, and this number continues to grow.
 These firms benefit from access to helpful tools and tailored advice from our seller team to help take their products into new markets.
 Hattrell added: ?We welcome the international trade secretary?s vision to make Britain a bigger exporting superpower by putting small businesses at the heart of its exporting strategy.
 They have the flexibility to respond to the changing markets of the future.?

 4 eBay exporting tipsHattrell offered new eBay users four exporting tips for establishing overseas sales from day one.